RobertoRoos/sawIntuitiveResearchKitWiki/API-2.x.md

 Each component of the dVRK described in the [software architecture](/jhu-dvrk/sawIntuitiveResearchKit/wiki/Software-Architecture) provides a set of functionalities, i.e. commands/events for a [cisstMultiTask](https://github.com/jhu-cisst/cisst/wiki/cisstMultiTask-tutorial) component or topic/service for a ROS node (see [`dvrk_ros`](https://github.com/jhu-dvrk/dvrk-ros)`/dvrk_robot`).

 In general, we try to expose most C++ commands and events as ROS topics or services under the same name.
-Starting with the dVRK release 2.0, we are using the [CRTK naming conventions](https://github.com/collaborative-robotics/documentation/wiki/Robot-API).
+Starting with the dVRK release 2.0, we are using the [CRTK naming convention](https://github.com/collaborative-robotics/documentation/wiki/Robot-API).
 There are also some commands very specific to the dVRK not covered by CRTK.
-These can be found in [`dvrk_console.cpp`](https://github.com/jhu-dvrk/dvrk-ros/blob/master/dvrk_robot/src/dvrk_console.cpp).
+ROS bridge for the dVRK specific commands can be found in [`dvrk_console.cpp`](https://github.com/jhu-dvrk/dvrk-ros/blob/master/dvrk_robot/src/dvrk_console.cpp).
+For the CRTK commands, the [cisst to ROS CRTK bridge](https://github.com/jhu-cisst/cisst-ros) is used.

 If you are migrating your *cisstMultiTask* or ROS code from the dVRK 1.7, you can find some porting information in the [`crtk-port`](https://github.com/jhu-dvrk/sawIntuitiveResearchKit/tree/devel/crtk-port).